-Since leaving Sydney in 2004 they have spent the past 10 years in relative seclusion in the back-blocks of the Sunshine Coast in SE Queensland.
-In 2008 Hughes wrote a memoir, Art Life Chooks, about the wrenching move from city to country but as the dust settled, they realised that what was lost by leaving the city was compensated by more time - time to think, reflect, practice and just play together for the sheer pleasure of it.
+Since leaving Sydney in 2004 they spent 15 years in relative seclusion in the back-blocks of the Sunshine Coast in SE Queensland.
+In 2008 Hughes wrote a memoir, Art Life Chooks, about the wrenching move from city to country but as the dust settled, they realised that what what they lost by leaving the city was compensated by plenty of time - time to think, reflect, practice and just play together for the sheer pleasure of it.

 Now, four years later, Kalju has delivered the final mixes with co-producer, Megan Bernard on board who has brought virtuosic musicianship and sublime, etherial vocal arrangements to the project: 40 years in the making.
 It has taken that long to arrive at the perfect combination of players to bring the work to its most beautiful and polished expression.

 If the album were an art exhibition, it would be hailed as a major retrospective of the work of a fully formed artistic vision.
-This album is Datson+Hughes's masterpiece.
+This album is an actual masterpiece.

 ANNETTE HUGHES is a Sunshine Coast hinterland based writer who moved to the region ten years ago after a twenty year career in first Brisbane, then Sydney, in the entertainment and publishing industries.
 In her previous lives she has been a contemporary art dealer, bookseller, small publisher, theatrical F&TV agent, literary agent and author of Art Life Chooks: Learning to leave the city and love the country (Harper Collins 4th Estate).

-She has been co-writing and recording songs in collaboration with Geoofrey Datson since 2000 when she set up their Stickylabel and began executive producing and performing in their various collaborations.
+She has been co-writing and recording songs in collaboration with Geoofrey Datson since 2000 when she set up their Stickylabel and began executive producing and performing in their various music, ad poetry collaborations.

 She has played in their duo Datson+Hughes in conjunction with publication of Datson's lyrical works in print at: Reality Bites Festival (Cooroy), Sydney Writers Festival, New South Wales writers centre, Gloucester Readers and Writers Festival and various bookshops and libraries, and performed at the 2011 Byron Bay Writers' Festival on the same bill as Paul Kelly.

 Annette is director of the indy Stickylabel Pty Ltd, publisher of Stickybooks and runs the label's recording studio, independent labels Masterpiece and Art Reocrds, and manages The Greenroom studio.
-In 2017 the duo goes on the road touring their EP Whispering Highway in the leadup to the release of their debut album.
+In 2017 the duo began touring their EP Whispering Highway in the leadup to the release of their debut album.